 Noteworthy too is the recent discovery of his ethnic background.

-In a September 1785 issue of ARIS' BIRMINGHAM GAZETTE, William Hamlet Snr enigmatically describes himself "From Abroad...[and also]...the most singular artist in the Kingdom".
+In a September 1785 issue of ARIS' BIRMINGHAM GAZETTE, William Hamlet Snr enigmatically describes himself "From Abroad...and...the most singular artist in the Kingdom".
 2020 research discovered his singularity was likely due to his Afro-American or Afro-Caribbean origins.

-The temporarily gaoled George Hamlet appears to have been the son of William Hamlet Jnr, as the Federal Census of 1850 records 47-year-old English-born George Hamlet a 'musician' and a 'mulatto' - i.e. mixed race - living in Urbana, Ohio.
-His age corrresponds to the birth of William Hamlet Jnr's son George in Bath, in 1803.
+The temporarily gaoled George Hamlet therefore was the son of William Hamlet Jnr.
+He later appears in the Federal Census of 1850 recorded as 47-year-old English-born George Hamlet a ' musician' and 'mulatto ' - i.e. mixed race - living in Urbana, Ohio, with an age corrresponding to the birth of William Hamlet Jnr's son George in Bath, in 1803.

-The above information gives credence to the theory that 'William Hamlet, a Negro' baptised without parents or sponsors in Bath Abbey on the 11th of November 1772, later became profilist William Hamlet the Elder (ca. 1749 - 1822).
+The above information gives credence to the theory that 'William Hamlet a Negro', baptised without parents or sponsors in Bath Abbey 11th November 1772, later became profilist William Hamlet the Elder (ca. 1749 - 1822).

 Baptised in Salisbury in December 1779, William Hamlet Jnr was the eldest of 5 children born there between 1779-92 to Elizabeth née Morgan (1761-1832) and William Hamlet Snr.
-Of Hamlet Jnr's siblings, only sister Elizabeth (1788-n/k) is known to have reached adulthood.
-A lone record of her as a 'spinster' living with the family of a Salisbury stationer appears in the 1841 Census.
+Of Hamlet Jnr's siblings, only sister Elizabeth (1788-after 1841) is known to have reached adulthood.
+A lone record of her as a 'spinster ' living with the family of a Salisbury stationer appears in the 1841 Census.

-Though probably working from the time of his marriage in 1801, Hamlet Jnr's first recorded extant work appears to be a bust-sized profile on convex glass dated 1806.
-Also painted that year, and likely commemorating the sitter's short-lived marriage, is a full-length study on flat glass of the 2nd Lord Orford (1752-1822) and wife Catherine Chamberlayne (1758-1807).
-The work bears a Hamlet Jnr handwritten trade label and records his initial address of 9 Union Passage.
+Though possibly working in Bath from the time of his marriage in 1801, Hamlet Jnr's first recorded extant work appears to be a bust-sized profile on convex glass dated 1806.
+Also painted that year, and likely commemorating the sitter's short-lived marriage, is a full-length conversation piece on flat glass of the 2nd Lord Orford (1752-1822) and wife Catherine Chamberlayne (1758-1807).
+The work bears a Hamlet Jnr handwritten trade label and records his initial studio address of 9 Union Passage.

 In 1806, he is also made a Freemason, joining the 'Lodge of Virtue', and perhaps the same year, makes the short move to 17 Union Passage where, joined by his father, both worked until 1810, after which they relocated to 12 Union Street until 1814.
 With 2 shared printed 'WILLIAM HAMLET' trade labels, attributing works to either man can be problematic, as Hamet Jnr's developing style closely resembled his father's.
 However, only Hamlet Jnr painted bronze highlighted silhouettes, coloured profile miniatures, drew en grisaille or used ivory.